inovex/elements/packages/elements/src/components/ino-table/readme.md

 ## Usage

 The component comprises two sub-components: `ìno-table-row` and `ino-table-cell`.
 The `ino-table-row` can be used to add a row to the table.
-To add a header row, all you have to do is to add the `ino-header-row` property to the component.
+To add a header row, all you have to do is to add the `ino-header-row` property to the component and set `slot=header`.
 Correspondingly, the `ino-table-cell` can be used to add a column to the table.
 You should always set the `ino-numeric` property to true if the column contains numeric values.
 The following examples illustrate how the `ino-table` can be used: